Alternative Workforces: Minimizing Liability for Joint Employment and Contractor Misclassification

-This CLE webinar will guide employment counsel in evaluating and mitigating the legal risks inherent in using an alternative workforce to meet staffing needs.
+This CLE course will guide employment counsel in evaluating and mitigating the legal risks inherent in using an alternative workforce to meet staffing needs.
 The panel will explain best practices for minimizing liabilities that may arise under a joint employer theory or contractor misclassification theory.

 Potential areas of liability exposure